Assisted-Mindfulness/naive-bayes/README.md

 ## Uneven

-Toggles the "uneven" mode which adjusts probability calculation for document types.
+When the training set contains unbalanced data not intentionally but due to insufficient data, you can enable an 'uneven' mode that equalizes the probability calculation for document types.

 ```php
 $classifier